PS5 and Xbox Series X scalpers destroying restocks — what to do now

 VGC reported that the CrepChiefNotify scalpers managed to snap up 1,000 Xbox Series X consoles as soon as fresh stock became available at U.K. retailer Very.
 And the group boasted about it online noting: “You snooze you lose.”

 The scalpers are justifying ruining the launch of the next-generations consoles by claiming their reselling is a form of compensation for how some of them have lost jobs due to the coronavirus pandemic having a severe economic effect.
-And thus they are reselling to provide for their families; we’d be a little suspect on believing this.
+And thus they are reselling to provide for their families.
+Whatever.

 "Lots of our community have been furloughed, made redundant, or at some form of disadvantage due the pandemic.
 These people have managed to cover their bills, put food on the table and supply Christmas presents to their children.
 It may be unfortunate that a child won't wake up to a PS5 this Christmas, but another child may have woken up to nothing,” the group said.